Point Source Detection with Fully-Convolutional Networks: Performance in Realistic Simulations: Methodology

 We produce 50000 simulations at 217 GHz to train the network.
-For each simulation we randomly chose a position of the available sky with the selected cut in latitude ($10^\circ$ or $30^\circ$) for both the CMB and the galactic emission.
-Moreover, the positions and fluxes for the input PS are also different in each realisation.
-At this stage, for each patch, two images are provided to PoSeIDoN: the total image (the simulated patch including all the components, the "Input Total" column in Fig. \ref{Fig:patches}) and the PS image (the image containing only the input PS that should be detected; the "Input PS" column in Fig. \ref{Fig:patches}).
-Mind that just for the training purpose, the sources flux density in the simulated catalogue are amplified by a ``training factor'' of 10, before being added to the other components.
-The reason is simply to increase the density of possible bright PS inside the patch without modifying the source number count shape, i.e. without altering the statistical properties of the PS sample, just their normalisation.
+For each simulation we randomly chose a position of the available sky with the selected cut in latitude ($10^\circ$ or $30^\circ$) for both the CMB and the galactic emission, so that in each patch the background sky is never the same.
+Moreover, the positions and fluxes for the input PSs are also different in each realisation.

+At this stage, for each patch, two images are provided to PoSeIDoN: the total image (the simulated patch including all the components, the `Input Total' column in Fig. \ref{Fig:patches}) and the PS image (the image containing only the input PSs that should be detected, i.e. all the radio and IR simulated PSs; the `Input PS' column in Fig. \ref{Fig:patches}).
+We note that for training purpose, the sources' flux density in the simulated catalogue are amplified by a training factor of 10, before being added to the other components.
+The reason is simply to increase the density of possible bright PSs inside the patch without modifying the source number count shape (i.e. without altering the statistical properties of the PS sample), just their normalisation.
+This step is not necessary or important, but it helps to reduce the training time as many of the sky patches do not have bright enough PSs to be detected due to their number density.

-Please note that PoSeIDoN is trained just at 217 GHz and for the $30^\circ$ galactic cut.
-Such trained FCN is then applied to all the cases studied in this work (i.e. 143, 217 and 353 GHz with a $30^\circ$ Galactic cut and 217 GHz with a $10^\circ$ Galactic cut).
+It should be noted that PoSeIDoN is trained just at 217 GHz and for the $30^\circ$ galactic cut.
+This trained FCN is then applied to all the cases studied in this work (i.e. 143, 217, and 353 GHz with a $30^\circ$ Galactic cut and 217 GHz with a $10^\circ$ Galactic cut).
 Better results are expected, although probably modest ones, if PoSeIDoN can be trained at each case individually.
-On this respect, the detection of PS in regions with intense Galactic emission, as the Galactic plane, is probably the most interesting case and also the one that can be improved the most by a dedicated FCN training.
-However, this is beyond the main scope of the current work.
+In this respect, the detection of PSs in regions with intense Galactic emission, such as the Galactic plane, is probably the most interesting case and also the one that can be improved the most by a dedicated FCN training.
+However, this is beyond the scope of the current work.